arykalin/spiffe-hackaton/README.md

 1. To validate certificate SPIFFE use workload API which should provide root trust bundle by client request
 1. Workload API is a server which have a registry of records like `spiffe://example.com/worload/pay` with selector conditionals which should be met in workload to give a certificate to it (node attestation).
 1. SPIFFE is not for authorization and transport level security.
+Fundamentally SPIFFE is about identity.

 ## How we can integrate
 1. Add support of URI type in the Subject Alternative Name extension (SAN extension, see [RFC 5280 section 4.2.16][2]) to\